 Old photos don't show that building as anything special, but people get attached to things, and in 1991 Wole Soyinka spoke at a meeting of the Nigerian Institute of Architects.
 "My point in raising the ghost of the old building," he said, "is to ask the question 'why?'
 Why was it necessary to tear down that unique building.
 Was there no other function it could serve?"

 In the background is the minaret of the central mosque, built in the 1970s.

 A block farther north than the central mosque there's the much more interesting Shitta Bey mosque, named for Mohammed Shitta, a merchant who acquired the honorific "bey" from the Ottoman sultan.
 The mosque was built in 1894 and was designed by Joao Baptist da Costa.
 His Portuguese name is no accident: many of the wealthiest people in Lagos at this time were former slaves who had returned from Brazil.
 Their so-called Brazilian houses once were dotted across Lagos Island, though most have been demolished.

-The mosque can be difficult to see inside, but here's a peek.
+Here's a peek inside.
 The curved windows and doors are characteristic of the Brazilian style--in this case carried over to the mihrab.

 Still on Broad Street, this heap was built in 1925 to house the Ministry of Health.
 It's had other occupants over the years, including--according to its occupants in 2015--the last British governor of Nigeria.
 The governor's nearby house, secluded in its grounds, is invisible from the street--good luck getting past the guards--but in photos it looks a lot like this place, though with central pediments and a ground-floor arcade.